gesso/gesso-editor/README.md

 - Further decompose a block at the specified level of abstraction into sub-blocks that can be added to the backlog (this meanas programmers also use the block level editor to some extent)
 - Search code blocks while coding (might be libraries)

+### Concepts Explored

+- Speed
+- Memory.
+The editor will "forget" (remove from display) elements that are not engaged with enough.
+- Focus
+- Learning
+- Search

 # References

 This is based on a re-thinking of Looper to include code management and development process organization tools.